phpfail/UserAgentGenerator/README.md

 # PHP Random User Agent Generator
-Written in PHP, this script will generate real User Agent strings with optional capabilities to specify OS, Browser, Mobile, ect. simply by passing a parameter to the function called to generate the User Agent string.
-Created with the intentions of eliminating footprints while scraping the web for content using cURL because a truly solution to generate a truly random User Agent was not availble.
+Written in PHP, this script will generate real User Agent strings with optional capabilities to specify OS, Browser, Mobile, etc. simply by passing a parameter to the function called to generate the User Agent string.
+Created with the intentions of eliminating footprints while scraping the web for content using cURL because an easy solution to generate a truly random User Agent was not availble.

 __Other Randomly Generated Segments__
 * Version of Android with Device / build number strings, and variations of known UA's for specific devices.